giangm/shopify-challenge-fall-2022/README.md

 An inventory tracking web application for a logistics company with CRUD and undelete features.
 This web application is written using FLASK (Python) to showcase backend coding.

+Review the content below for instructions on how to run this web application.

 ## Flask Application Structure

 ```